samukelisiewenkosi/workplace/README.md

 Before applying machine learning models, you should preprocess the data by:

 Handling missing values.
-Converting categorical variables into numerical values (e.g., using one-hot encoding).
+Converting categorical variables into numerical values ( using one-hot encoding).
 Scaling features if necessary.
 3. Building Machine Learning Models
 You can train models to predict salaries and job growth projections.
 Here's an example of using Linear Regression for salary prediction: